ABOUT US

 Professor, Department of Sports Medicine, Norwegian School of Sport Sciences

-In addition to being a co-founder of Muscle Animations AS, Tron Krosshaug is a professor at the Department for Sports Medicine at the Norwegian School of Sport Sciences (NIH) and the Oslo Sports Trauma Injury Research.
-He completed his PhD in 2006, and has published numerous highly cited, scientific articles in biomechanics, strength training, and injury prevention.
-Tron has taught university students in strength training and biomechanics since 2007.
-According to Tron, quality of life increases proportionally with the 1RM bench press result.
+Tron is a professor at the Norwegian School of Sport Sciences (NIH) and the Oslo Sports Trauma Research Center.
+Since completing his PhD in 2006, he has published numerous influential articles on biomechanics, strength training, and injury prevention.
+He has also been teaching university students in these fields since 2007.
+Tron is known for his firm belief that quality of life increases in direct proportion to one’s 1RM bench press.

 Oliver Faul